heitor-sg5/Clustering-Analysis/README.md

 ### 2. Run the Algorithms

-The scripts will output the formed clusters (labeled 1, ..., n) containing the data points whithin each cluster, as well as the cluster's centre.
+The scripts will output the formed clusters (labeled 1, ..., n) along with the data points assigned to each cluster and their corresponding cluster centers.

-However, if using `hierarchical_clustering.py`, a tree will be produced instead.
+For `hierarchical_clustering.py`, instead of clusters, the output is a dendrogram (tree) representing the hierarchical relationships among the data points.

 ---